drmatthew1982/gpcalendarlog/README.md

 ### Following tasks/functions in the plan list:
   - Export Appointments/Medical Records  as PDF
   - Normalizing code, such as exception handle, and component reuse in the frontend
-  - Setup a living-demo (who know the free public servers, please let me know, thanks)
+  - Setup a living-demo (Done?
+At least it can use...)
   - Connect to ACC mamagement system
   - Admin Panel
   - UIUX improvement (espicially for Medical Records Management)